City of Westminster, London, SW1P 4DF

-Our ambition is to transform MHCLG into a department which truly uses its data to power policy thinking, to monitor progress and outcomes, and uses the latest digital tools to make daily tasks insightful and straightforward.
-We want to enable better decision making and collaborative working.
-We want to provide powerful new insights for our policies and their impact and outcomes in different places.
-We want to streamline and reduce the effort to provide latest data in briefings and provide access to performance metrics from any device, anywhere.
+Our ambition is to transform MHCLG into a department which uses data to its full potential by powering policy thinking and to monitor progress, while using the latest digital tools.
+We want to enable better decision making and collaborative working across teams within the department but also with other government organisations.
 We want everyone in the organisation to be able to easily see what data MHCLG holds, and then be able to access and use that data in their work.

 You will be joining us at the beginning of an exciting work programme to modernise our significant portfolio of digital, analytical, data and technology products and services.
 These include:

 ● Enable access to high quality data – providing access to infrastructure and support data collection through online systems such as DELTA

 ● The Data Analytics Platform – a cloud infrastructure hosted with Amazon Web Services that provides access to the latest analysis tools needed for a large user community within MHCLG